loretanr/dp-gbdt/README.md

 - **main.cpp**
 If you just want to play around with different parameters, different logging levels etc. you can do this in here.
 Use `make`, then `./run`.
 - **benchmark.cpp**
-this component is to show how the potential speed of the implementation.
+this component demonstrates the potential speed of the CPP implementation.
 It e.g. takes advantage of multithreading.
 To use it, adjust _benchmark.cpp_ according to your needs, compile the project with `make fast`, then do `./run --bench`.
 - **evaluation.cpp**
 this component allows running the model successively with multiple privacy budgets.
 It will create a .csv in the results/ directory.
 In there you can use _plot.py_ to create plots from these files.
 To compile and run, use `make fast`, then `./run --eval`.
+Be aware, running the code with _use_dp=false_ resp. _privacy_budget=0_ is much slower than using dp (because it uses **all** sample rows for each tree).
 - **verification.cpp**
 this is just to show that our algorithm results are consistent with the python implementation. (you can run this with _verify.sh_).
 It works by running both implementations without randomness, and then comparing intermediate values.